Particl-Community/academy/guides/guide_mp_customer_understanding_buyflow.rst

 #.
 Review the transaction details and click on the ``Confirm & Send`` button to confirm the transaction.
 #.
 Wait for twelve (12) confirmations (approximately 24 minutes) before the funds in the anon balance can be used.

-Placing a Bid
+Place a Bid
 ----------------------

 To purchase an item on Particl, you need to first send a bid to the seller.
 Keep in mind that you will still need to do one more step before you can simply wait for your orders, so keep reading this user guide until the end!

-Adding an item to your cart
+Add an item to your cart
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 Navigate to the `LISTINGS` page of the marketplace.